GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Automated Verification Framework

-\textbf{Design Goals.} To address these challenges, we set the following design goals: (1)~This system should provide parsing robust to format heterogeneity that recovers from extraction failures.
-(2)~It should provide verification leveraging multiple sources in a cost-effective order and scaling to large corpora.
-(3)~It should remain robust to diverse citation formats to prevent legitimate references from being over-flagged as invalid With these goals in mind, we developed \citeb, an automated citation verification framework.

-\textbf{Design Overview.} With these challenges and goals, we designed \citeb as a modular, cascaded verification pipeline, as illustrated in \Cref{fig:methodology_overview}.
-It follows a retrieval-first, error-tolerant pipeline to verify citations at scale.
-It parses noisy reference strings into structured metadata, queries a cascaded set of sources, and then classifies validity using similarity-based matching to tolerate minor metadata variations.
-The cascade prioritizes low-cost, high-precision sources and falls back to broader search only when needed, while an LLM reparser serves as a last-resort correction for malformed inputs.
-This design balances coverage and precision, ensuring that the system catches fabricated references without over-flagging legitimate citations.
+We address these challenges by designing \citeb as a modular, cascaded pipeline, as illustrated in \Cref{fig:methodology_overview}.
+It parses reference strings into structured metadata, queries sources in order of cost and precision, and classifies validity using similarity-based matching to tolerate minor variations.
+An LLM-based reparser serves as a last-resort fallback for malformed inputs.
+To balance coverage and precision, it catches fabricated references while minimizing false positives.